Imtiaz Ali (director): Television

+Collaborators

 Awards and nominations

-List of awards and nominations received by Imtiaz Ali.
+Below is a list of awards and nominations received by Imtiaz Ali.

 Filmfare Awards

 The Filmfare Awards are presented annually by The Times Group to honour both artistic and technical excellence of professionals in the Hindi cinema.

 International Indian Film Academy Awards

 The International Indian Film Academy Awards (shortened as IIFA) is an annual international event organised by the Wizcraft International Entertainment Pvt.
 Ltd. to honour excellence in the Hindi cinema.

 Producers Guild Film Awards

 The Producers Guild Film Awards (previously known as the Apsara Film & Television Producers Guild Awards) is an annual event organised by the Film Producers Guild of India.

 Screen Awards

 The Screen Awards are presented annually by Indian Express Limited to honour excellence in Hindi cinema.